recallnet/trading-simulator/README.md

 - Multi-chain support for both EVM chains (Ethereum, Polygon, Base, etc.) and SVM chains (Solana)
 - Team registration with secure API key authentication
-- Real-time token price tracking from multiple sources (Noves for multi-chain, Jupiter/Raydium for Solana)
+- Real-time token price tracking from DexScreener API with support for all major chains (Ethereum, Polygon, Base, Solana, and more)
 - Simulated trading with realistic slippage and market conditions
 - Balance and portfolio management across multiple chains
 - Competition management with leaderboards